B2B portals across industries: key case studies and use cases

 Use of B2B portals across industries

-Trade and distribution In the distribution sector, B2B portals are used to automate sales and improve supply control.
-For example, wholesale trade platforms allow customers to view the full product catalog, availability and prices, and place orders online.
-Example: a home appliance distributor gives its partners access to a portal where they can not only place orders but also obtain analytics on their purchases, plan procurement and review transaction history.
-3.
+Trade and distribution In distribution, B2B portals are used to automate sales and improve control over deliveries.
+For example, wholesale platforms allow customers to see the full product catalog, availability, prices, and place orders online.
+Example: a home appliance distributor gives its partners access to a portal where they can not only place orders, but also receive analytics on their purchases, plan procurement, and review transaction history.

 Real implementation cases